 I haven’t tried the castile soap in my laundry, but I’ve heard mixed reviews.
 While some people love it, others say the soap leaves huge grease stains on their clothing.
 I have a feeling that with my track record, I’d ruin my laundry with one attempt.

 Have any of you had huge successes or failures with castile soap?
-Do you love it or hate it?
+Do you love or hate castile soap?